-I told her I am so excited about her longing to know her Father.
+I told her that it's our job to teach her how to develop a relationship with him, and that I am so excited about her longing to know her Father.
 That was a few weeks ago.
 We haven't begun our bible study yet.
 Tonight she asked when we were starting because she really wants to get to know God better.

 I'm in awe.
 When God was wooing us to adoption, something He clearly whispered to me was that nobody but He could pull this off.
-The entire journey, from adoption to our last breaths--only He could and can do it.
+The entire journey from adoption to our last breaths--only He could do it.
 This I know to be true.

 "For He who calls you is faithful, and He will do it."
 1 Thessalonians 5:24